Jingyan95/cmssw/README.md

 To produce a ROOT-Tree with the output of the emulation:

-   1) Search FPGAConstants.hh for "USEROOT" (at the top) and uncomment "#define USEROOT"
+   1) Search Constants.h for "USEROOT" (at the top) and uncomment "#define USEROOT"

    2) Search Makefile.inc for "ROOT-Tree" and uncomment the loading of the FPGAEvent_cxx.so